 Through my Global Change Films, I also want to start a motion picture production company and build an actual motion picture studio at Avalon Organic Gardens & EcoVillage in Tumacácori, Arizona, where we have plenty of land to do so, and film-making is included in the zoning.
 This land and other land in the area were working ranches and dude ranches that hosted many movie stars in the 1940s and ‘50s—including John Wayne, Elizabeth Taylor, Stewart Granger, Randolph Scott, and Robert Mitchum, to name a few—who came to make movies here as well as party.
 Our property was one of their main locations, so it has the vibes.

-Some of the performing arts and other media divisions that we have are: Global Change Theater Company, The Sea Of Glass — Center For The Arts in Tucson, KVAN Radio 91.7, video production, Future Studios (state-of-the-art recording studio) and these bands: TaliasVan & The Bright & Morning Star Band (an 11-piece band), VansGuard (a 9-piece band), Starseed Acoustic Ensemble, and Ellanora DellErba & Israfel Awakened, plus several other up and coming musical artists.
+Some of the performing arts and other media divisions that we have are: Global Change Theater Company, The Sea Of Glass — Center For The Arts in Tucson, KVAN Radio 91.7, video production, Future Studios (state-of-the-art recording studio) and these bands: TaliasVan & The Bright & Morning Star Band (a 12-piece band), VansGuard (a 9-piece band), Starseed Acoustic Ensemble, and Ellanora DellErba & Israfel Awakened, plus several other up and coming musical artists.
 Many of these acts you can see performing at the Earth Harmony Festival in early October.

 Any individual who is interested in getting involved—through financial donations and as investors, or as young actors or musicians or sound engineers or filmmakers or disc jockeys or radio/video scriptwriters—please call Global Change Media at (520) 398-2542 and ask for Amadon DellErba, including if you want to live off campus.